 Humans have been using brands to identify livestock animals for thousands of years.
 In ancient times it was more of a ritualistic act.
-During the Middle Ages in Europe, hot branding was used to identify the owner of livestock.
+During the Middle Ages in Europe, hot cattle branding was used to identify the owner of the livestock.
 This has continued throughout history.
-In the American West branding is often associated with trail drives and cattle rustlers.
+In the American West, cattle branding is often associated with trail drives and cattle rustlers.

 The brands, each with a different number, are placed in a cooler of dry ice or liquid nitrogen to be chilled.
 We’re talking negative 100-200 degrees Celsius here.
 When the brands stop bubbling, things are close to being chilled.

 Each cow is walked into the chute and squeezed just enough to place pressure on the sides and keep her from jumping around.
 As much for her safety as it is ours.
 The hair is trimmed short on her hip, rubbed with alcohol, and the frozen branding iron is placed on the skin.
 We hold them there for at least 30 seconds – enough time to kill the pigment cells so the hair will grow back white.

 No harm done here for cow 551.
 They might jump around a bit, but I might too if someone stuck an ice cube on my leg.
 I did filter this photo a bit more so we could see the marks from the brand.
 Just slight swelling from the cold.

 The cow should be left with a nice clean mark so we can spot her from across the pasture.
 On this farm, all cattle are branded as 18-month-olds, or before having their first calf.

 Branding cattle has strong roots in ranching’s heritage, but still serves a great purpose for modern-day ranchers.
 It may become even more important if we move farther into individual animal traceability.